meyerweb/flaming-shame/README.md

 Chris Coyier, as mentioned, and Steve Champeon, both provided inspiration.
 Why Steve?
 Because I believe Steve did something very similar with `div`s, way back in the day.
 And even if he didn’t, he inspired me in a lot of other ways and deserves credit.
 I’m really sorry it came in this context, Steve.

-Amelia Bellamy-Royds, sometime SVG gal, added the check for runs of constant color.
+[Amelia Bellamy-Royds](https://github.com/AmeliaBR/), sometime SVG gal, added the check for runs of constant color, alpha transparency support, and made the output a valid, responsive SVG file.
+Because she refused to accept that an SVG could be a less optimal image file format than a Windows .bmp bitmap file.

 ## When?

 I wrote the code in mid-May 2015, very shortly after hearing Chris’ talk at [An Event Apart](http://aneventapart.com/) Boston.
-It was pushed to GitHub in early June 2015.
+It was pushed to GitHub in early June 2015, causing a minor flurry of interest.
 Further bulletins as events warrant.

 ## Seriously, why?